-Despite the noticeable difference, there are still similarities here.
+Despite the noticeable differences, there are still similarities here.
 Both use a shock-absorbing logo on the heel, meant to disperse force from falls.

-I hope by now you are now more clear on the subtle difference between these two shoes.
-So how does this new found information help you make an informed decision on what climbing shoe to buy?
+I hope by now you are more clear on the subtle difference between these two shoes.
+So how does this newfound information help you make an informed decision on what climbing shoe to buy?